openstack/charm-deployment-guide/deploy-guide/source/config-openstack.rst

 Congratulations!
 You have now built and successfully deployed a new cloud instance running on OpenStack, taking full advantage of both Juju and MAAS.

 This is a strong foundation to build upon.
-You could install Juju `on top of OpenStack <https://jujucharms.com/docs/stable/help-openstack>`__, for example, giving your OpenStack deployment the same powerful application modelling capabilities we used to deploy OpenStack.
-You might also want to look into using Juju to deploy `Landscape <https://landscape.canonical.com/>`__, Canonical's leading management tool.
+You could use Juju `on top of OpenStack <https://jujucharms.com/docs/stable/help-openstack>`__, for example, giving your OpenStack deployment the same powerful application modelling capabilities we used to deploy OpenStack.

 Whatever you choose to do, MAAS and Juju will scale to manage your needs, while making your deployments easier to design, maintain and manage.